Cycling74/RNBOMetasound/docs/README.md

 5. Export your c++ source code export to the folder you create in step 4.
 6. After you export, you must build your project.
 Your UE project should be a C++ project so that you can generate a Visual Studio solution or Xcode project for your game.

+## Naming your RNBO Node

+Your RNBO MetaSound node will be named by your top-level `[rnbo~]` object’s `@title` attribute or, if no such value exists, by the `Classname` you’ve defined in the export sidebar.

 ## Generating Pin Types

 A RNBO patcher's `parameters` and message `inports` or `outports` can all become pins on the RNBO Metasound node, along with a pin for `MIDI` input/output and for connecting to a `Transport`.
 Those pins can be input pins, output pins, or both.